rivine/home/specs/3bot_registration.md

 - add a name = 50 TFT
 - ip address info change = 20 TFT
 - deletion = free
+- updating nr of months = product of monthly fees and nr of months

 other remarks